codebam/4310-rfc/rfc.md

 The FC protocol as described is for use for client to server connections.

+## Packet format

+Each packet is sent in the JSON format outlined in [@!RFC8259].

+The packet structure is as follows.

+{align="left"}
+	{
+	  "number": 1,
+	  "version": 1,
+	  "from": "alice",
+	  "to": "bob",
+	  "verb" "SEND",
+	  "data": "hello bob, how are you?"
+	}

 ## Connecting to the server

 Clients **MUST** connect to the server using TCP packets.
 Clients **MUST** also